StarpTech/k8s-gitops/README.md

 git add .umbrella-state/* && git commit -m "[ci skip] New Release"
 ```

 > :bulb: As shown in the [Chart distribution](#chart-distribution) section.
 You could use [`kpt`](https://googlecontainertools.github.io/kpt/) to share the state of your repository.
 This might be useful if you want to point to a specific infrastructure setup.
-Maybe the production setup which can adjusted afterwards with [kustomize](https://github.com/kubernetes-sigs/kustomize) or [ytt](https://github.com/k14s/ytt)?
+Maybe the production setup which can be adjusted afterwards with [kustomize](https://github.com/kubernetes-sigs/kustomize) or [ytt](https://github.com/k14s/ytt)?

 ### :heavy_check_mark: kbld / umbrella-state solves: